- Install MongoDB >

 MongoDB for Windows 64-bit Legacy runs on Windows Vista, Windows Server 2003, and Windows Server 2008 and does not include recent performance enhancements.

-To find which version of Windows you are running, enter the following command in the Command Prompt:
+To find which version of Windows you are running, enter the following commands in the Command Prompt or Powershell:

 Install MongoDB for Windows.¶